I'm a Dietitian and This Is My Go-to Breakfast

 Honey: OK, this food isn't super healthy, although it does have some health benefits.
 But having a drizzle of honey helps sweeten up this breakfast just a bit.
 I probably add about ½ teaspoon which has about 2.5 grams of sugar.
 This is optional, so feel free to skip.

 I've heard lots of people talk badly about these foods over the years.
 Some diets banish legumes, including peanuts.
-The most common reason is lectins, but they're not actually a problem in most foods we eat and the benefits outweigh any cons (learn more about lectins and if you should be concerned).
+The most common reason is lectins, but they're not actually a problem in most foods we eat and the benefits outweigh any cons.

 People hate bread—because well, carbs.
 Carbohydrates won't make you gain weight automatically.
 Choosing whole grains more often helps you get more nutrients and fiber in your diet.